rharshit390/Mental-Health-Support-Chatbot/README.md

 A web-based chatbot designed to provide empathetic mental health support.
 It uses natural language processing (NLP) with a TensorFlow model for intent classification and Google Gemini AI for generating compassionate responses.
 The chatbot addresses common mental health concerns like stress, anxiety, depression, loneliness, anger, and sleep issues.

-**Important Disclaimer:** This chatbot is for educational purposes only and is not a substitute for professional mental health care.
-If you're in crisis, please contact:
-- National Suicide Prevention Lifeline: 91-9820466726
-- Crisis Text Line: Text HOME to 741741
-- Emergency Services: 112

 ## Features

 - **Empathetic Responses:** Leverages Google Gemini API to generate supportive, validating responses with coping strategies.